Global stocks, sterling surge as Brexit momentum weakens in polls

 German 10-year government debt DE10YT=TWEB yielded 0.059 percent, up from a record low of minus 0.037 percent on Thursday.

-(Additional reporting by Shinichi Saoshiro in Tokyo, Anirban Nag, Jemima Kelly and John Geddie in London; editing by Nick Zieminski and Dan Grebler)
+(Additional reporting by Shinichi Saoshiro in Tokyo, Anirban Nag, Jemima Kelly and John Geddie in London; editing by Nick Zieminski)